Welcome to my Blog!

 We got closer.
 I was a tad skeptical after falling prey to ‘Easy Street’.
 We scoured the map.
 Yup, the Paradise run seemed the lesser of the evils.
 It promised to bring us to the ski village in just five miles.

 The first couple of switchbacks brought a feeling of relief to both of us.
 Half way to the next turn the trail turned soggy.
 We looked into the bush on the mountainside to our right.
 Huge banks of snow.
 Hey, this was mid-July.
 The forecast high for the day in town was 95 F (35 C).
-It would seem that snow’s mighty tenacious at this altitude.
+Snow seems mighty tenacious at this altitude.

 Then it started.